WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 rsuite proj test -d path/to/test/folder/instide/your/project/folder/tree
 ```

-# Template managment
+# Template management
-RSuite CLI allows you to create your own custom project nad package templates.
+RSuite CLI allows you to create your own custom project and package templates.
 For example the default RSuite project template uses MRAN as the default package repository, if your projects make use of a different repository you can define your own project template with the adequate settings (in this case the Repositories option in the PARAMETERS file).

 ## Starting custom project/package templates
 To start a project template execute the following command